The Teaching of Phonics

 Diane and Lynsey to meet regularly to decide where we go next:-

-- Develop a Reading Action Plan with all staff to have an impact on comprehension.
+- A Reading Action Plan has been developed with all staff to have an impact on comprehension.

-- Contact library for every class to visit in Spring Term.
+- The local Library has been contacted for every class to visit in Spring Term.

 - Contact an author to visit in Spring Term.